Jafarshamsi/FPGA/Petalinux/README.md

-# Run Petalinux on ARTY-A7-100T
+# Run Petalinux on ARTY-A7-100T (Under development)
 ***

 ## Part 1: Create a base project including a Microblaze processor and interfaces for ARTY board